AdobeDocs/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

     +++

 1. **You need an audience**.
 Audiences need to be available before creating the campaign.
 Learn more about audiences [in this page](../audience/about-audiences.md).
-1. **You need a channel surface**.
-To be able to select a channel, you must have the corresponding channel surface (i.e preset) created and available.
-Learn more about channel surfaces [in this page](../configuration/channel-surfaces.md).
+1. **You need a channel configuration**.
+To be able to select a channel, you must have the corresponding channel configuration (i.e preset) created and available.
+Learn more about channel configurations [in this page](../configuration/channel-surfaces.md).

 ## How-to video {#video}